MilowB/DonatelloPyzza/README.md

     Feedback.TOUCHED_PIZZA -> the turtle touched the pizza

-## Generating and save you own mazes
+## Generating and save your own mazes

 `Maze` is a class used to generate and save new mazes.
-You can save retrieve saved maze by their names as indicated in example files.
+You can retrieve saved maze by their names as indicated in example files.
 A new maze is generated (and save) as follow:

 ```python
 maze = Maze.create_maze(10, 10)